 Step 3: Lightly and evenly coat the tofu cubes in ½ cup of cornstarch, using a sieve to sprinkle it over them.

 Step 4: Shallow-fry the tofu in about ¼-inch of oil over medium-high heat until they turn golden brown and crispy, for 3 to 5 minutes on each side.

-Keep the tofu cubes separate to prevent sticking.
-Work in batches and drain the fried tofu on paper towels.
 Remove excess oil from the pan, leaving just enough to coat the surface.

+PRO TIP: While frying, keep the tofu cubes separate to prevent sticking.
+Work in batches and drain them on paper towels.

 Step 5: On the same pan over medium heat, sauté 1 onion and 4 garlic cloves until they become fragrant and translucent for about 2 minutes.
 Add 2-4 chilies and cook for about a minute if you want to reduce the spiciness.

 Step 6: Return the fried tofu to the pan and toss with the sautéed aromatics.
 Pour the sauce and immediately turn off the heat once it starts to bubble.
-Overheating the mayonnaise can make it oily instead of the desired creamy consistency.

 Step 7: Season with ground pepper to taste.
 Garnish with more chopped onions, scallions or chives, fried shallots or garnish, and a squeeze of calamansi or lemon juice as desired.

 Serve immediately to enjoy the crispy texture of the fried tofu.
+For a satisfying experience, pair it with Sinangag (garlic fried rice) and a fried egg, transforming it into a silog-type of meal.

 Recipe FAQs